HajimeShimizu/CDISC-CORE-GUI/README.md

 -LOINC: Optional.
 Specify version.\
 \
 Define.xml\
--Either 'path of define.xml' or 'expected version of define.xml' must be specified.\
+-Either 'path of define.xml' or 'expected version of define.xml' must be specified.
+'Expcted version' is ignored when both parameters are specified.\
 -define.xml v1.0 is not supported\
 \
 Data files\